LinuxAtDuke/Intro-To-Docker/README.md

 3. Show all the containers, including the stopped ones, on your host
 4. Remove all the stopped containers
 5. Run a new container, interactively, from the base image.
 Make "/bin/bash" the command.
-6. Detatch from the running container.
+6. Detach from the running container.
 7. Inspect the running container.
 What is it's IP Address?
 What is it's Hostname?
 8. Stop the running image, and remove it.
 9. Show all of your images.